-“The court of criminal appeals ruled that because the state suborned perjury at trial from their witnesses, and hid exculpatory evidence, that George deserves a new trial,” said Mike Ware, Powell’s attorney and Executive Director of the Innocence Project of Texas.
+“The court of criminal appeals ruled that because the state suborned perjury at trial from their witnesses, and hid exculpatory evidence, that George deserves a new trial,” said Ware.

 The crux of the case hung on surveillance footage.
 An expert who testified in the trial said that the man in the video was about six-foot and one-inch, which is around Powell’s height.
 But, new forensic specialists say the suspect caught on camera is much shorter.

-Ware says he hopes to get Powell out on bail soon.
-The defense plans on filing a motion as early as next week to disqualify the district attorney.
+In July, Ware said he hoped to get Powell out on bail soon.
+The defense planned on filing a motion to disqualify the district attorney.

 The George Powell case is garnering national attention after Netflix released a documentary series highlighting shortfalls in forensic science.